-- If your car is unreliable and you owe too much you can surrender your car or home in bankruptcy and owe nothing, which is a good way to get rid of a lemon auto.
+- If your car is unreliable and you owe too much, you can surrender your car or home in bankruptcy and owe nothing, which is an excellent way to get rid of a lemon auto.
 However, then you need another car or home.
-During a Chapter 7 Bankruptcy, Budget Auto and Toyota of Louisville will finance an auto during a bankruptcy.
+During Chapter 7 Bankruptcy, Budget Auto and Toyota of Louisville will finance an auto during a bankruptcy.
 Rates are high during bankruptcy, but their rates are better than the “buy here – pay here” option.
-If your auto is not reliable or it is not worth more than the debt, now may be the time to exchange it!
+If your auto is not reliable or is not worth more than the debt, now may be the time to exchange it!

-- If you bought a good car or a good house for a good price and a good interest rate you can keep it by reaffirming the debt and paying the lender as if you have never bankrupted that creditor.
-Most lenders will also allow you to just make car and insurance payments on the auto to keep it.
+- If you bought a reasonable car or house for a good price with a nice interest rate, you could keep it by reaffirming the debt and paying the lender as if you have never bankrupted that creditor.
+Most lenders will also allow you to make car and insurance payments on the auto to keep it.

-- Redemptions are when you pay the lender a lump sum for the replacement price of the auto, boat, or other personal property.
-The lender is then ordered by the court to release the lien and you own the car free and clear.
-Then, there are lenders who will lend you the amount to refinance your car.
-However, 722 Redemption might save you money by allowing you to pay the actual value of the car and not what you owe.
-(1-888-721-2800) Also, if you have to surrender a car they may be able to put you into a different car.
+- Redemption is when you pay the lender a lump sum for the replacement price of the auto, boat, or other personal property.
+The lender is then ordered by the court to release the lien, and you own the car free and clear.
+Then, some lenders will lend you the amount to refinance your car.
+However, 722 Redemption might save you money by allowing you to pay the car’s actual value and not what you owe.
+(1-888-721-2800) Also, if you have to surrender a vehicle, they may put you into a different car.

-In a Chapter 7 Bankruptcy, a debtor is required to sign a statement of intention and you are supposed to redeem, reaffirm, or surrender within 15 days of your 341 hearing.
-You can change your mind and rescind a reaffirmation but you have to rescind the reaffirmation within 60 days of filing it and before discharge send it by certified mail.
-However, reaffirmations allow the bank to repossess the car and to sue for nonpayment.
+In a Chapter 7 Bankruptcy, a debtor is required to sign a statement of intention, and you are supposed to redeem, reaffirm, or surrender within 15 days of your 341 hearing.
+You can change your mind and rescind a reaffirmation, but you have to revoke the reaffirmation within 60 days of filing it and, before discharge.
+You should send any rejection by certified mail.
+Reaffirmations allow the bank to repossess the car and to sue for nonpayment.
 For that reason I dislike most reaffirmations.